python/cpython/Doc/library/pathlib.rst

 .. method:: Path.group()

-   Return the name of the group owning the file.  :exc:`KeyError` is thrown if the file's gid isn't found in the system database.
+   Return the name of the group owning the file.  :exc:`KeyError` is raised if the file's gid isn't found in the system database.